pbmanis/acq4-documentation/source/userGuide/devices/MicroscopeDevice.rst

     .. figure:: images/microscopeSwitch.png

-The state of the DAQ digital input is then polled with a :ref:`Switch device <userDevicesSwitch>` to detect changes in the objective state.
+The state of the DAQ digital input is then polled with a :ref:`Switch device <userDevicesDIOSwitch>` to detect changes in the objective state.

 Configuration Options